leonp/leonp.github.io/blog/web/_posts/2016-12-07-using-black-on-off-white.md

 layout: default
 title: "Your most comfortable reading colours depend on who you are (or: how accessibility is a tricky business)"
 category: web
-description: "What's the best foreground/background colour combination for reading from a screen.
-Unfortunately there's no simple answer."
+description: "What's the best foreground/background colour combination for reading from a screen?
+Unfortunately, there's no simple answer."
 ---

 I'd changed the foreground/background combination on this site, which had been dark grey on white for eight years, mainly because I'd liked this piece on [how the web became unreadable](https://backchannel.com/how-the-web-became-unreadable-a781ddc711b6#.17po1hr1d), which argues that there's nothing wrong with a 'crisp' black on white for reading from a screen (and that true black isn't true black anyway).
 At the time of writing I'm `#000` on a creamy `#FFFCEB` (or [washed yellow, according to Tachyons](http://tachyons.io/docs/themes/skins/)).